matthewslouismarie/neo4j/README.md

 ### 1. Understanding the scale of the `sig` (significance) property

-As was described in @todo, `sig` is a number that represents how significant the earthquake was by compining multiple factors.
+As was described in [Exploring and understanding the original dataset](#exploring-and-understanding-the-original-dataset), `sig` is a number that represents how significant the earthquake was by compining multiple factors.
 We recall: "This value is determined on a number of factors, including: magnitude, maximum MMI, felt reports, and estimated impact."
 In other words, it combines the damages caused by the earthquakes as well as how big it was and how strongly it was felt.

 As such, it may very well be the intuitive metrics to describe an earthquake.